Options to Consider in Living Room/Dining Room/Rec Room:

 * Recessed lighting spots on Fireplace

-* Ceiling Fan with no-Hum wall control (Pre-wire everywhere you may want a fan)
+* Ceiling Fan with no-Hum wall control (Pre-wire everywhere you may

 * TV and phone jacks